search

 Pre-Arrival Information

 We look forward to welcoming you to Bangor University International College.
-We want all our students to have the best possible start and for this to happen, it is essential that you follow the below steps.
+We want all our students to have the best possible start and for this to happen, it is essential that you follow the guidance in this guide.

 Important Dates